Updated: Jun 6

 Place one hand slightly below your baby's ribs.

 Using a gentle circular motion, massage your baby's belly in a clockwise direction.

 Try gently moving your baby's legs in a bicycle motion.

 Pay attention to your baby's cues and stop the massage if they become fussy or uncomfortable.

 Remember to be gentle so you don't increase their discomfort!

 Newborns need to be burped more frequently than older babies.
-Frequent burping can help to prevent gas from building up in your baby's stomach.
+Frequent burping can help to prevent air bubbles from building up in your baby's stomach.

-You should aim to burp your baby every 2 to 3 ounces of formula, if they are bottle fed.
+You should aim to burp your baby every 2 to 3 ounces of formula, if they are bottle feeding.

-For breastfed babies, try to burp every 5 to 10 minutes or when you switch sides.
+For breastfed babies, try to burp every 5 to 10 minutes during feeding time, or when you switch breasts.